packjpg/packMP3/Readme.txt

  http://packjpg.encode.ru

-For questions and bug reports: packjpg (at) htw-aalen.de
+For questions and bug reports: packjpg (at) matthiasstirner.com

 ____________________________________
-packMP3 by Matthias Stirner, 11/2014
+packMP3 by Matthias Stirner, 01/2016